Biden orders more intel investigation of COVID-19 origin

 “The failure to get our inspectors on the ground in those early months will always hamper any investigation into the origin of COVID-19,” he said.

-“Smear campaign and blame shifting are making a comeback, and the conspiracy theory of ‘lab leak’ is resurfacing,” the embassy said in a statement posted Wednesday on its website.
+“Smear campaign and blame shifting are making a comeback, and the conspiracy theory of ‘lab leak’ is resurfacing,” it said in a statement posted Wednesday on its website.

 Administration officials continue to harbor strong doubts about the lab leak theory.
 Rather, they view China’s refusal to cooperate in the investigation — particularly on something of such magnitude — as emblematic of other irresponsible actions on the world stage.